How to care for a real fur coat

 - Remove your fur coat before sitting down to avoid extra stress on the seams.

-- When driving or sitting in a car ofter or for long, it’s advised to take your fur coat off if possible since this can crush the lower and the back part of the fur and the seat belts can damage the front.
-In order to enjoy your fur in a car, think of purchasing specially designed accessories for the seat belt and the sitting.
+- When driving or sitting in a car, it’s advised to take your fur coat off, if possible.
+Driving or sitting in a car can crush the lower and the back part of the fur while seat belts can damage the front.
+In order to enjoy your fur in a car, think of purchasing specially designed seat belt and sitting accessories.
 Also take it easy with the air conditioning and the seat heating – fur and heat are not the best friends.

 - Refrain from pinning pins or brooches directly on your fur as these can stain or wear down the fur in the particular point they are placed.

 - Find a professional furrier for your repairs.
 Repairing a fur coat is not like repairing cloth or denim.
 Never take your fur to a regular tailor or try to fix it at home.
 Traditional methods will not properly mend your coat, and one wrong cut or stitch can ruin it.